 Early identification of autism is critical to optimizing quality of life for children with autism and their families.
 But the path to diagnosis may be shaped by both structural and interactional factors.
 Olga Solomon is investigating these and other social aspects of families’ experience of autism diagnosis and services.

-Over the past two years Solomon has led an interdisciplinary research team as Principal Investigator of the NIH-funded R01 research grant “Autism in Urban Context: Linking Heterogeneity with Health and Service Disparities.”
+During the past two years, Solomon has led an interdisciplinary research team as principal investigator of the NIH-funded R01 research grant “Autism in Urban Context: Linking Heterogeneity with Health and Service Disparities.”
 The study, which concluded its data collection phase in September of this year, utilizes multi-method and ethnographic approaches to investigate health and service disparities in Autism Spectrum Disorders (ASD) diagnosis of African American children living in Los Angeles.
 By examining heterogeneity in ASD, the project anticipates to identify opportunities for, and barriers to, the development of collaboration among families and practitioners in timely and efficient ASD diagnosis and interventions for African American children.
-Explains Solomon, “this project is a unique opportunity to have a direct positive impact on the lives of children and families, which is consistent with the goals of occupational science.”

 While acquiring funded research grants from the National Institutes of Health is certainly a significant metric of academic success, Solomon’s portfolio of autism-related scholarship is even more comprehensive.
 In 2008, she received an Individual Award from USC’s James H. Zumberge Faculty Research and Innovation Fund for her project, “Animal Assisted Therapy as Socially Assistive Technology: Implications for Autism.”
 A passionate dog owner herself, Solomon hypothesized that the human-to-animal interactions facilitated by trained therapy dogs could help children with ASD to practice the social interactions that form the underlying foundation for human-to-human communication.

 That Solomon holds these interdisciplinary perspectives in such high regard comes as no surprise in light of her own interdisciplinary academic training.
-She holds a Ph.D. in Applied Linguistics from the University of California, Los Angeles, an M.A. in Clinical Psychology from Antioch University, and a B.S. in Electrical Engineering from Northwestern Polytechnic Institute, in her native Russia.
+She holds a PhD in Applied Linguistics from the University of California, Los Angeles, a master’s degree in Clinical Psychology from Antioch University and a bachelor’s degree in Electrical Engineering from Northwestern Polytechnic Institute, in her native Russia.
 This unique mix of academic training, combined with her personal perspectives on cross-cultural experiences and communication, is an asset to conducting the essentially interdisciplinary nature of occupational science research.